-3. There shall be no lack of conformity for the purposes of this Article if, at the time the contract was concluded, the consumer was aware, or should reasonably have been aware of, the lack of conformity, or if the lack of conformity has its origin in materials supplied by the consumer.
+3. There shall be no lack of conformity for the purposes of this Article if, at the time the contract was concluded, the consumer was aware, or could not reasonably have been unaware of, the lack of conformity, or if the lack of conformity has its origin in materials supplied by the consumer.